-Policy ES8: Trees and habitats will be protected
+Policy ES8: Trees will be protected

-Development that damages or results in the loss of ancient trees, trees of arboricultural and amenity value or loss of significant ground cover and habitat will not be permitted.
+Development that damages or results in the loss of ancient trees or trees of arboricultural and amenity value will not be permitted.
 Development proposals must be designed to retain ancient trees or trees of good arboricultural and amenity value.
 Proposals should be accompanied by a tree survey that establishes the health and longevity of any affected trees and a management plan to demonstrate how they will be so maintained.

 6.11 Trees contribute to the open and pleasant feel of the parish, its play areas and residential properties.
 The removal of trees to make way for development can completely change the amenities of a road and must be resisted.
-Loss of areas of ground cover and habitat can have a significant effect on wildlife.